How Did Someone Get Your Credit Card Number?

 Which Scams Should You Be Most Worried About?

-With all these methods, you might wonder: which credit card fraud poses the greatest threat?
+With all these methods, you might wonder: which credit card scam poses the greatest threat?

 For credit card theft that targets individuals, phishing is probably the most common method today.
 But scammers who steal your credit card information want to keep you blind to their scams as long as possible (to have time to max out your card).